 If you are unsure which office to contact, please contact an instructor or any Penn Engineering Online staff member.

-Any student who has a disability and wishes to self-identify with the Disability Services at the Weingarten Center at the Weingarten Learning Resources Center, should complete the Self-Identification Form.
+Any student who has a disability and wishes to self-identify with the Office of Disabilities Services (DS) at the Weingarten Learning Resources Center, should complete the Self-Identification Form.
 Submission of this form is the first step in the Self-Identification Process.
-Any student requesting accommodations will also need to submit documentation of the disability to Disability Services.
-Further questions should be directed to Disability Services.
+Any student requesting accommodations will also need to submit documentation of the disability to DS.
+Further questions should be directed to DS.

-In general, a Graduate student with a grievance should first discuss the matter with the immediate supervisor of the individual involved.
+In general, a Penn Engineering Online student with a grievance should first discuss the matter with the immediate supervisor of the individual involved.
 In case of conflicts of interest, then the next non-conflicted level should be engaged.
 For academic matters the normal hierarchy is (as applicable):

-At any point the student may wish to circumvent steps a-f and contact the Ombudsman.
+At any point, the student may wish to circumvent steps a-d and contact the Ombudsman directly.

-If a graduate student has a grievance concerning a non-academic matter, the suggested procedural steps should be discussion with (as applicable):
+If a Penn Engineering Online student has a grievance concerning a non-academic matter, the suggested procedural steps should be discussed with (as applicable):

-At any point the student may wish to circumvent steps a-d and contact the Ombudsman.
+At any point, the student may wish to circumvent step a&b and contact the Ombudsman directly.

-Further information about University grievance procedures policy can be found here.
+Further information about the University grievance procedures policy can be found here.

 Once an Engineering Online graduate student has enrolled in the final course unit for their degree, they have reached their final semester and must graduate.
 Students cannot enroll in additional courses after that semester.
 To start the graduation process, the student will need to: